Blockchain startup Filament announced Tuesday that it is working with the University of Nevada, Reno on an autonomous vehicle research initiative.

 The University of Nevada’s Intelligent Mobility effort is focused on several areas, including autonomous cars and synchronized transportation, as well as the infrastructure intended to bridge it all together.

-The initiative is being supported by both the private and public sector in Nevada, including the cities of Reno and Carson City, as well as the state government itself.
+is being supported by both the private and public sector in Nevada, including the cities of Reno and Carson City, as well as the state government itself.

 Filament, which focuses on the development of hardware products for use in blockchain-based connected device networks, is backed by a number of companies that have bet on or would have an interest in a future of connected vehicles, including the venture arms for Intel and JetBlue.
 Communications conglomerate Verizon, through its venture arm, led Filament’s $15 million funding round in 2017.